pwlypandapants/Spindle/Familiars 2.md

 He proceeded to tell her the story.
 Even while telling it, he sensed that it quickly devolved into an incoherent mess.
 His recently relaxed nerves quickly were on edge again as he relived the events he was describing.
 Joyce wore an expression of open contempt as he went through the bullying part of the story.
-She hated Jack with a passion for the way he treated Zach, but it barely registered with him as he continued.
+She hated Jack with a passion for the way he treated Zeke, but it barely registered with him as he continued.

 When he hit the part about the dog coming up from behind him, she gasped audibly.
-Zach chuckled mirthlessly.
+Zeke chuckled mirthlessly.
 “You haven’t heard the worst part yet, Joyce,” he lamented.

 Her whole countenance flipped to one of complete indignation when he went on to explain what happened next.
-“Zachary Brian Phillips, please tell me you did not call me over here for an emergency to tell me a fairy tale about a talking dog as a joke,” she seethed.
+“Ezekiel Brian Phillips, please tell me you did not call me over here for an emergency to tell me a fairy tale about a talking dog as a joke,” she seethed.